ihechukwudere/dirtracker/README.md

 #### Documentation
 ##### Periodically checks the configured directory
-	Implemented the design Command pattern for structuring a behaviour that periodically checks the configured directory.
-The Task interface declares a command that lets the ScheduleTaskService class set the request and call the method (scheduleTask), this operation lets the Timer run methods that periodically checks directory in the DirectoryRepeatableCheck class.
+	Implemented the design Command desdign pattern for structuring a behaviour that periodically checks the configured directory.
+	The Task interface declares a command that lets a client code set the request and trigger the operation using the declared method.
+This operation lets subclasses run the appropriate function in the request object.
+PeriodicallyReadNewConfigFileInDirectory is command that passes
+	the receiver (Directory class and its implementations) of the request.

 ##### Reads XML files only
-	I encapsulated the algorithms for reading and displaying directory contents and their properties using the strategy pattern.
+	I encapsulated the algorithms for reading and displaying directory contents and their properties using the strategy design pattern.
 The ContentViewResolver field in the Directory class could have different implementations that let any file format in the directory readable and viewable on any platform.
 Underneath the strategy pattern, I have